zeus-12/uxie/README.md

 ## BUGS

-- [ ] get light coloured background for `liveblocks presence` [refer](https://stackoverflow.com/questions/23601792/get-only-light-colors-randomly-using-javascript)
 - [ ] reduce pdfreader scrollbar height + width
-- [ ] remove the weird dragging thing on area-highlight => prob better to rebuilt the library.
+- [ ] remove the option to change page from url params, and the weird dragging thing on area-highlight => prob better to rebuile the library.

 ### Low priority